Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

 The provider connector needs to transfer a file to the location specified by the consumer connector when the data are requested.
-In order to offer any data, the provider must maintain an internal list of assets that are available for transfer, the so-called "catalog".
-For the sake of simplicity, we use an in-memory catalog and pre-fill it with just one single asset.
+In order to offer any data, the provider must maintain an internal list of resources offered, through a contract offer, the so-called "catalog".

-This will be deleted after the provider shutdown.

 The following request creates an asset on the provider connector.